AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/aor-publishers/publisher-segment-performance.md

 ## Nutzungsszenarios {#use-cases}

-Mit dem [!UICONTROL Segment Performance] Bericht können Sie:
+With the [!UICONTROL Segment Performance] report, you can:

 * Identifizieren Sie zugeordnete Zielgruppensegmente, die eine Skalierung oder Leistung bringen.
 * Identifizieren Sie nicht zugeordnete Segmente, die in zukünftigen Kampagnen eingeführt werden sollen, basierend auf dem Beitrag einer Zielgruppe zur bisherigen Leistung.

-## Verwenden des Segmentleistungsberichts {#using-segment-performance-report}
+## Using the Segment Performance Report {#using-segment-performance-report}

-Wechsel zwischen **[!UICONTROL Mapped]** und **[!UICONTROL Unmapped]** zur Auswahl von Segmenten, die einem Ziel zugeordnet sind oder nicht.
-Wählen Sie diese Option, um **[!UICONTROL All]** alle Segmente in den Bericht aufzunehmen.
+Toggle between **[!UICONTROL Mapped]** and **[!UICONTROL Unmapped]** to select segments that are mapped to a destination or not.
+Select **[!UICONTROL All]** to include all your segments in the report.

-Verwenden Sie den Steuerumfang **für Tagesbereich** und **Datum,** um den Look-Back-Bereich anzupassen.
+Use the **Day Range** and **Date Through** controls to adjust your look-back range.
 Beachten Sie, dass der 7-Tage- und 30-Tage-Suchzeitraum nur für Sonntag verfügbar sind.

-Verwenden Sie die **[!UICONTROL Line Item]** Dropdownfeld, um die Webeigenschaften auszuwählen, für die Sie Informationen zurückgeben möchten.
+Use the **[!UICONTROL Line Item]** drop-down box to select the web properties for which you want to return information.

-Wählen Sie in der **[!UICONTROL Segment Data Source]** Dropdown-Liste die Datenquellen aus, die die Segmente enthalten, die im Bericht angezeigt werden sollen.
+In the **[!UICONTROL Segment Data Source]** drop-down box, select the data sources containing the segments you want to see in the report.

-Verwenden Sie die **[!UICONTROL Segment]** Dropdownliste, um auszuwählen, welche Segmente im Bericht angezeigt werden sollen.
+Use the **[!UICONTROL Segment]** drop-down box to select which segments you want to see in the report.

 >[!IMPORTANT]
 >
->Bei Aktivierung [!UICONTROL Audience Optimization for Publishers]müssen Sie beschreibende Metadaten hinzufügen, [!UICONTROL Line Item IDs]wie in Schritt 3 von [DFP-Datendateien in Audience Manager importieren](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md)beschrieben.
-Auf diese Weise stellen Sie sicher, dass der Bericht die Webeigenschaft anstelle [!UICONTROL Line Item] von &quot;und [!UICONTROL Line Item ID]«ausführt.
+>When enabling [!UICONTROL Audience Optimization for Publishers], you must include descriptive metadata for [!UICONTROL Line Item IDs], as described in Step 3 of [Import DFP Data Files Into Audience Manager](../../../reporting/audience-optimization-reports/aor-publishers/import-dfp.md).
+By doing this, you assure that the report details the web property as [!UICONTROL Line Item] instead of the [!UICONTROL Line Item ID].

-## Interpretieren der Ergebnisse {#interpreting-results}
+## Interpreting the Results {#interpreting-results}

-Ihr [!UICONTROL Segment Performance] Bericht könnte wie folgt aussehen.
+Your [!UICONTROL Segment Performance] report could look similar to the one below.
 Klicken Sie in Ihrem Bericht auf ein Punktdiagramm, um die zugrunde liegenden Daten anzuzeigen.
 Weitere Informationen finden Sie unter Beschreibungen der zusätzlichen Informationen in der Tabelle unter dem Beispielbericht.

 ![](assets/publisher_segment_performance.png)